kodemeister/asm584/README.md

 asm584 places no restrictions on white spaces within a statement.
 You can indent your code with any number of spaces, add spaces between fields, or move any fields to the next line for better readability.

 The assembly language is case insensitive.
 This means that keywords, registers, labels and other elements of the language can be written in any combination of upper and lower case.
 For instance, `ALUCIN`, `Alucin`, and `alucin` are considered the same keyword.

+The assembly language is also bilingual.
+You can write your code in either English or Russian.
+For example, you can use Russian keywords like `РР`, `П`, `если`, and `иди_на` instead of their English counterparts `WR`, `ALUCIN`, `if`, and `goto`.
+You can even mix different languages, although this is not recommended as it can reduce code readability.
+For more details about the Russian-based syntax, see the [Russian documentation](README-ru.md).

 ### Microinstructions